alexpaul/UIKit/URLSession-Cheatsheet.md

 }
 ```

-## The `CodingKeys` built-in `enum` type allows us to chang JSON property names to our own custom names
+## The `CodingKeys` built-in `enum` type allows us to change JSON property names to our own custom names

 In this example we change `Countries` to a more Swift naming conventional name `countries`.